You are hereNon Tenure Track Faculty (Lecturers)

 Note: Summer and Winter intersession CAPS courses do NOT count for qualifying for benefits or for maintaining benefits.
 Also, it is not sufficient to teach three courses one semester and one the next: the GIC (the Commonwealth’s insurance commission) requires that benefited employees be employed at least half-time for the whole year.

-Fill time non tenure track faculty are now eligible for paid parental leave for a semester.
+Full time non tenure track faculty are now eligible for paid parental leave for a semester.
 To qualify faculty must have 3 full time years of service.
 The 3 full time years of service need not be consecutive.
 NOTE: As of January 27, 2014 the Boston Administration rejected incorporating the change for NTT faculty from the previous 6 year service requirement to 3 years as was done on the Amherst Campus.
 So, until the parties re-enter negotiations, the previous 6 year requirement will be enforced by UMB.
 The FSU fully expects to change this provision in the next Agreement beginning this Fall 2014.

 The FSU contract contains a sick leave time provision that applies to non-tenure track faculty who are half-time or greater.
 According to the contract, full-time lecturers on academic year appointments can take paid sick leave time at the rate of 3.07 hours per two-week payroll period (for part-time lecturers who are 50% or over the number of hours will be pro-rated according to your percentage of time).
 In addition, eligible lecturers may apply to draw from the sick leave bank for any protracted illnesses or injuries should their personal sick leave time be used up (the granting of time from the sick leave bank is decided upon by a labor-management committee; for details on how to apply for the sick leave bank contact Human Resources).
 Up to 5 days of sick leave time may be granted for the purpose of caring for your spouse, child, foster child, stepchild, parent, stepparent, brother, sibling, grandparent, or grandchild for either yourself, your spouse, person for whom you are the legal guardian or anyone in your household who is seriously ill (you may also apply to the sick leave bank for these purposes).